-Where does the European insurance industry stand in terms of advanced analytics, AI and automation?
+Where does the European insurance industry stand in terms of advanced analytics, artificial intelligence and automation?
 Do we see that traditional methods of data analysis are now being labeled by the term "machine learning"?
 Maybe the industry is more advanced than that: Are real chatbots, for example, already ubiquitous?
 Let's have a closer look.

 I had the opportunity to visit the "Insurance AI and Analytics Europe" conference in London.
 About 80% of participants came from European insurers, with a high percentage of executives.
 In this blog I will summarize the most important impressions of the two conference days in short form.
 If you prefer an overall status across EMEA for all industries, however, this study gives fresh insights.